nseidm1/TaskExecutor/README.md

 TaskActivity has three abstract methods, specifyServiceMode(), specifyAutoexecMode(), and autoExecuteRestoredTasks().

-The the Service has two MODEs, SERVICE_MODE_CALLBACK_INCONSIDERATE and SERVICE_MODE_CALLBACK_DEPENDENT which are pertinent when Tasks are restored from disk after the Service is killed by the OS; oh did I mention that Tasks survive process termintion :-) When the Service is in SERVICE_MODE_CALLBACK_INCONSIDERATE mode
+The Service has two MODEs, SERVICE_MODE_CALLBACK_INCONSIDERATE and SERVICE_MODE_CALLBACK_DEPENDENT which are pertinent when Tasks are restored from disk after the Service is killed by the OS; oh did I mention that Tasks survive process termintion :-) When the Service is in SERVICE_MODE_CALLBACK_INCONSIDERATE mode